Nyron

 The release command works by:

-5. Generating a changelog in markdown format
+5. Generating a changelog - Creates markdown changelog from parsed commits

 Prerequisites